-The College was able to maintain its control framework during the Covid-19 situation.
+The College was able to maintain its control framework during the Covid-19 situation as all staff and students returned in September 2020.

 Student Union

 The college has historically established a small fund to support student activity under the name of Student Union.
 Although this is not formally constituted or regulated, the funds have been recorded separately in their own bank accounts.
 An abbreviated set of accounts is produced.
 These are independently examined and presented to Governors.